 Fixing the spam turned out to be easy; I had one problem address with a heavy spam load, and I just set it to forward through Gmail, which cleaned it so well that I didn’t need any filtering software on the notebook, and had no problem reading the clean results on my phone.

 I’m still considering whether I should have more backup capability.
 Any of these options would work; each involves additional monthly expenses:

 I could add a second home internet connection.
-There are Cisco routers that can connect to and manage dual WAN connections, or more simply, two Internet accounts (search for the Cisco RV series, or “dual-wan” routers).
+There are Cisco routers that can connect to and manage dual WAN connections, or more simply, two Internet accounts (“dual-wan” routers).